-Dave Palumbo takes your questions in his weekly half-hour Q&A TV [ ... ]
+Dave Palumbo answers all your questions related to bodybuilding and fitness [ ... ]

 Last night, in discussing our new women's radio show, Muscle Girls Inc.- hosted by Colette Nelson and Krissy Chin- I commented that I felt the female contingent of our community was not being served.
 Almost immediately, I was taken to task by a website that is purportedly serving the women competitors.
 I guess I better discuss this further and expound upon what I mean by "served" since the owner of this website couldn't answer a single question about women's bodybuilding correctly when Dave and I had him as contestant on No Bull Jeopardy (on our old MD radio show) opposite Krissy Chin.